Medals on wooden table

 Joshua Kutryk

-A Canadian astronaut, RCAF lieutenant colonel, and engineer for his contributions to exploration and Canada’s space program.
+A Canadian astronaut, RCAF lieutenant colonel, and engineer highlighted for his contributions to exploration and Canada’s space program.

 Dr. Joseph MacInnis